-

 Coordination:

-Session organizers should coordinate scheduling, announcements, and program details with the
+Session organizers should coordinate scheduling, announcements, and program details with

 Consistency:

-ISQGD organizing team members should not seek external logistical or organizational support
+Organizers should not seek external logistical or organizational support (including alternative Zoom accounts,

-without prior consent from ISQGD leadership.
+independent registrations, or parallel announcements) without prior written approval from ISQGD leadership.

 -